flowshot-io/commander/README.md

 ### Currently under development.
 Not suitable for use.

-Commander is a set of automation workflows for digital media and entertainment.
+Commander is a set of automation workflows for digital media.

 ### Current Workflows